adhurwit/Phi3inAzureContainerApps/README.md

 ## llama.cpp server container

 I used the llama-server container built and published as part of llama.cpp.
-[LLaMA.cpp HTTP Server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md)

-You will need to gain access to the GitHub package.
-(I had to use a version from a couple of weeks ago because of a sliding window issue that may be fixed now.) [llama.cpp server--b1-37b12f9](https://github.com/ggerganov/llama.cpp/pkgs/container/llama.cpp/244188617?tag=server--b1-37b12f9)
+[LLaMA.cpp HTTP Server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md)  You will need to gain access/authorization to the GitHub package.
+(I also had to use a version from a couple of weeks ago because of a sliding window issue that may be fixed now.) [llama.cpp server--b1-37b12f9](https://github.com/ggerganov/llama.cpp/pkgs/container/llama.cpp/244188617?tag=server--b1-37b12f9)

 ## Modify the Azure Container App

 I created a consumption Azure Container App according to the tutorial above, and then I just had to make sure that the command and args were set properly.
 This needs to be done via YAML.
-I used the Azure console built-in to the Portal to get and update per the tutorial above.
-For this model, it seems 2 core and 4GB were the right amount.
+I used the Azure console built-in to the Portal to get and update per the tutorial.
+For this model, I used 2 core and 4GB which seemed the right amount.

 This is the relevant YAML:
 ```